smorrrs/Shadow-Tactics-Resources/level_guide.md

 Only the large barrel in the castle courtyard can blow up the depot, the small ones near Okkoto's tent don't affect it.

-Okkoto has the same properties as a samurai, so anything that takes them down will take him down, including Mugen's pistol or an explosive barrel placed at his spawn location before he appears.
+Okkoto has the same defenses as a samurai, so anything that takes them down will take him down, including Mugen's pistol or an explosive barrel placed at his spawn location before he appears.
+Okkoto can't be lured though.

 ## Kage-sama's Camp